How to get Paint out of Clothes

 As soon as the Christmas tree came down, we got to painting.
-I finally decided on Benjamin Moore Coventry Gray and couldn’t be more happy!!
+I finally decided on Benjamin Moore Coventry Gray and couldn’t be happier!!

-It’s the perfect gray!
+It’s the perfect gray paint color!
 I can’t wait to share some pictures of the progress soon.

 During the painting, my husband happened to walk thru the room with his favorite coat on and brushed a corner with fresh paint……and you guessed it, he ended up with paint on the sleeve.

 How does that always happen?!
 It’s not just him..
 I know I’ve done it myself more times than I care to admit.
 You think you’re being so careful…

 You should have seen the disappointment on his face when he told me about it – after it was dry.

 I told him, no worries, I know a little trick that should get dry paint out of clothes, and since the jacket was machine washable, it should come right out!

 This method is 99% effective, and is worth a try!
 Since you already have paint on the garment, you don’t have much left to lose, right?

 This post may contain affiliate links.
 Please read my disclosure policy here.